NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 Aphasia is a communication disorder that affects approximately 2.5 million people in North America.
 Unfortunately, most people with aphasia are not able to access adequate treatment.
 Computer-based therapies can help to address these problems as they provide people with access to a potentially cost-effective therapy, from the comfort of their own home.
-In our research project we are developing, and testing a computer-based therapy for at-home rehabilitation of aphasia, with the future goal of releasing a commercial product.
+In our research project, we are developing and testing a computer-based therapy for at-home rehabilitation of aphasia, with the future goal of releasing a commercial product.
 The initial version of our web app has been developed and tested for usability, and is now undergoing efficacy testing.
 We are currently recruiting people with aphasia to participate in this study — please contact us if you're interested!
 {%
   include button.html
   link="projects/Aphasia"